 - Most importantly, cybersecurity and cyber risk management is not an IT issue – it is an organizational risk that must be addressed holistically in the organization.

 - As part of our risk management practice, we are in the business of solving problems for our clients by linking them to strategic partners who provide the highest level of service in their fields.
-CCA’s partnership with Ridge Global gives our clients access to cybersecurity and cyber insurance provided by some of the world’s top technical experts from government, military and the private sector.
+CCA’s partnership with CyFIR gives our clients access to cybersecurity and cyber insurance provided by some of the world’s top technical experts from government, military and the private sector.

 Anti-Money Laundering Processes

 The Bank Secrecy Act (BSA) and its implementing regulations, most notably the USA PATRIOT Act, defines rules to help detect and report suspicious activities that may be indicators of money laundering.
 Other regulatory organizations, such as the FDIC, NCUA, and FINRA, have implemented their own rules and guidelines for compliance with the regulations.

 Anti-money laundering (AML) programs are required for financial institutions, money services businesses, investment firms, and other organizations that may process larger cash (or cash equivalent) transactions.
 We are frequently engaged by these organizations to assist with the evaluation and development of anti-money laundering processes.

 Anti-Money Laundering Compliance Programs

 We assist organizations with the development, evaluation, and improvement of anti-money laundering compliance programs.

 - Common improvements include updating the program for new requirements (i.e. beneficial ownership detection), updating and augmenting written documentation and development of staff training programs.